jasonraimondi/jasonraimondi.com/content/about.md

     picture.src = randomPictureLink;
 </script>

-My name is Jason Raimondi and I am a Full Stack Software Engineer from the east coast, living on the west coast.
-My professional focus has been in web systems; everything from designing to building and deploying server and client web applications.
-What I really am is a technologist and all around computer geek.
-Give me a computer and I will be hacking in minutes, occupied for days.
+Jason Raimondi is a Full Stack Software Engineer based out of Los Angeles.
+My focus has been in web systems, building and deploying server and client web applications.
+I am a technologist and all around computer geek; give me a computer and I will be hacking in minutes, occupied for days.

 I have been professionally developing for the web since 2009.
 Early on I was primarily developing sites in **PHP** and **JavaScript**.
 Recently, my favorite stack has been **Golang** (so small) or **Node.js** (so easy) in **TypeScript** on the server, and **React** in TypeScript or just Vue.js on the client.
 I have experience writing modular applications and have migrated to an entire containerized based deploy using **Docker** and Docker **Swarm**.